 Lieutenant Fuller has a Diploma in Physical Education from Dunfermline College of Physical Education in Edinburgh, Scotland and taught high school for six years after graduating.
 She is presently pursuing a degree in Liberal Arts at Merrimack, majoring in English.

 She is a certified Sexual Assault Investigator.

 Lieutenant Fuller has previous experience as a Detective, investigating sensitive crimes, Court Prosecutor arraigning cases in District Court, and as an educator on violent crimes.

 She is a member of the Franklin Rod and Gun Club where she shoots her personal firearm, a Glock 23, 40 caliber, to maintain her shooting skills.
-Lieutenant Fuller is licensed to carry a firearm in the Commonwealth of Massachusetts.
+Lieutenant Fuller holds a License to Carry a Firearm in the Commonwealth of Massachusetts.

 Sergeant, Day Shift

 Sergeant Merten has been a sworn member of law enforcement since 1995.
 She began her career working for the Wilmington Police Department as an auxiliary Police Officer.
 She graduated from the Northeast Regional Police Institute in December 1995.